 Takt is a german word that refers to a precise interval of time such as a musical metronome (meter) or “pulse.”
 Takt time was widely used as a production management tool in germany in the early 20th century to measure the speed at which products were being produced.

-In mid-twentieth century, Toyota adopted takt time within its production system, which in the 1990’s transitioned into the modern methodology of lean manufacturing.
+In the mid-twentieth century, Toyota adopted takt time within its production system, which in the 1990’s transitioned into the modern methodology of lean manufacturing.

 Takt Time Examples

-- If a customer orders on average four truckloads of fertilizer per day, and the fertilizer plant operates from 8:00 to 5:00 with a 1 hour break (8 hours/day), the plant must produce a truckload every 2 hours.
+If a customer orders on average four truckloads of fertilizer per day, and the fertilizer plant operates from 8:00 to 5:00 with a 1 hour break (8 hours/day), the plant must produce a truckload every 2 hours.
 The takt time is 2 truckloads per hour.

 - A manufacturer of auto parts receives orders for spark plugs averaging 480 per day.
 The plant operates at 24 hrs/day, therefore the takt time is 0.05 hours/spark plug, or 3 minutes.
 Hence, the plant must produce a spark plug every 3 minutes.
 As per lean manufacturing methodology, it is determined that there will be 10 assembly lines, each containing 5 stations and producing with a cycle time of 30 minutes through each station (30 minutes / 10 assembly lines = 3 minutes).
 A finished spark plug will go from raw material to finished product in 5 stations x 30 minutes/station = 150 minutes, thereby allowing the plant to build custom orders to ship within one business day.
 In contrast, a non-lean plant would require weeks or months.